 The National Museum of Fine Arts is one of the many divisions of the national museum complex in Manila.
 This museum houses the country’s most prized-possessed paintings and sculptures made by famous Filipino artists.
 Photo courtesy: Wikipedia.org.

-The National Museum of Fine Arts is opened Tuesdays to Sundays, 9:00 am-12:00 pm for the morning session.
+The National Museum of Fine Arts is open Tuesdays to Sundays, 9:00 am – 12:00 pm for the morning session.
 They resume operations in the afternoon from 1:00 pm – 4:00 pm.
 They only accept 100 people per session and do not accept walk-ins as of now so interested patrons can visit their website to pre-book.

 You will be asked to fill out a health declaration form through the StaySafe app.
 Visitors who have flu-like symptoms and those who have a body temperature of 37.5 degrees Celsius and above will not be permitted to enter.
-You will be asked to present a valid ID with date of birth and picture upon entering.
+All visitors need to present a valid ID with date of birth and picture upon entering.